mrdk/mind/doc/control.rst

 .. word:: abort         |K|, |83|

-   Stop the interpretation of the currently read text stream and return to the interactive mode by executing :word:`'abort`.

-.. word:: 'abort	( -- addr ) |K|, "tick-abort"

-   Variable that contains a word that does is called after an error has occurred; it is expected to reset the parameter stack and the return stack and then to start an interactive prompt.
+   :word:`Defer` word that is called after an error has occured; it is it is expected to reset the parameter stack and the return stack and then to start an interactive prompt.
+Its default value in the kernel is :word:`bye`; in :file:`start.mind` it is then reset to :word:`command-interpret`.

 Starting and Ending